Eva Kubbos

 As a printmaker and watercolour artist, Eva Kubbos has generated a wonderful collection of powerful colour and attraction to our Australian landscape

-Eva Kubbos (1928 – ), painter and graphic artist, winner of some fifty art awards, including the coveted Wynne Landscape Prize ten times! – arrived in Australia in 1952.
+Eva Kubbos (1928 – ), painter and graphic artist, winner of some fifty art awards, and was accepted in the finalists of the coveted Wynne Landscape Prize ten times.
+She arrived in Australia in 1952.
 Her major contribution to art in this country has been in printmaking and watercolour painting, areas previously largely neglected.
 Her work has added a deep sense of awe and spirituality to the tradition of Australian landscape painting.

 As well as representing Australia in international art exhibitions, she has been involved in art activities as a foundation member of the Sydney Printmakers Society, as a member since 1961 of the Contemporary Art Society, and since 1963, of the Australian Watercolour Institute.
 She was the only migrant woman involved in the avant-garde abstract expressionist movement in Sydney.
 Up till 1985 she had held eight solo exhibitions of her work.